E. Brooke Lee: Personal life

-Lee died of pneumonia in Damascus on September 21, 1984, at the age of 91.
+Lee died of pneumonia in Damascus, Maryland, on September 21, 1984, at the age of 91.
 He is buried at Rock Creek Cemetery in Washington, D.C.

 Legacy

-Col. E. Brooke Lee Middle School opened in Kemp Mill, Maryland, in 1966.

-In early 2019, Montgomery County Council President Nancy Navarro wrote to the county school system to request that it change the school's name because of Col. Lee's lifelong support of racial segregationism.
+In 1966, Col. E. Brooke Lee Middle School, named in honor of Lee, opened in Kemp Mill, Maryland.
+In early 2019, Montgomery County Council President Nancy Navarro wrote to the county school system to request that it change the school's name in tribute to Odessa Shannon's lifelong opposition to racial segregation.
+Shannon was elected to the Montgomery County Board of Education in 1982, which made her the first Black woman elected to public office in Montgomery County.
+Shannon was also the executive director of the Montgomery County Human Rights Commission, and founded the county's Human Rights Hall of Fame.
 The school's name was changed to Odessa Shannon Middle School on July 4, 2021.
-Shannon was elected to the Montgomery County Board of Education in 1982, which made her the first Black woman elected to public office in the county.
-Shannon was also the executive director of the Montgomery County Human Rights Commission, and she founded the county’s Human Rights Hall of Fame.